Did Jewish thought influence science?

 The symposium is useful partly because it refuses unanimity.

 Yehuda Bauer flatly denied that there is any single thing called Jewish thinking and rejected the claim that theology itself influenced science.
 Gad Freudenthal, a historian of science, argued that science and Jewish thought rest on different sources of authority, revelation on one side, empirical reason on the other.
-In his telling, the significant modern fact is not that Jewish doctrine shaped scientific content, but that Jews entered intellectual professions in large numbers once those paths opened.
+In his telling, the key modern fact is not that Jewish doctrine shaped scientific content, but that Jews entered intellectual professions in large numbers once those paths opened.

 That is a hard correction, and an important one.